-- 4.1 Make sure the O-ring is seated in the groove on top of the filter housing.
+- 4.1 Make sure the O-ring is seated inside the groove on top of the filter housing.
 (Figure 10).
-A light amount of food-grade silicon jelly may be used to help the O-ring seal better, but is not required. - 4.2 The filter cartridges are preserved in shrink wrap.
-Note the direction sign on the sticker before removing the wrap. - 4.3 When placing the filter cartridge into its housing, make sure it is centered and the knob protruding from the bottom of the housing fits in the central hole of the filter. - 4.4 Screw the housing, with filters attached, onto the housing caps (caps are pre-assembled on the machine head).
+A light amount of food-grade silicone jelly may be used to help the O-ring seal better, but is not required. - 4.2 The filter cartridges are preserved in shrink wrap.
+Note the direction sign on the sticker before removing the wrap. - 4.3 When placing the filter cartridge into its housing, make sure it is centered and the knob protruding from the bottom of the housing fits in the central hole of the filter.

+- 4.4 Screw the housing, with filters attached, onto the housing caps (caps are pre-assembled on the machine head).
 The cap also has a center knob which should be inserted into the center hole of the filter cartridge.
-Twist the housing on in a clockwise dir - filter cartridge.
 Twist the housing on in a clockwise direction by hand, and then use the housing wrench to tighten it another 1/4 1/2 of a turn.
 Do not over tighten.
 This can cause leaks and make it difficult to unscrew the housing when replacing filters. - 4.5 Follow steps 1.1 1.4 to install the GAC and CTO filters.
 Note the second stage GAC is the only filter that must go in a certain direction.
 Make sure the end with the rubber washer faces up, thereby attaching it to the housing cap.